nghiemphan93/machineLearning/README.md

 ### 10-09-2018
 Target:
 * Solve linear regression with gradient descent
+* Implement logistic regression with gradient descent

 Problem:
 * Given a data set pairs X, y
 * Find the function yHat = a*x + b to represent relationship between x and y
+* In case of logistic regression: find yHat = ax1 + bx2 + c to calculate the probability of the guessed label

 Done:
-* Iterate through each data pair, minimize error and optimize a and b
+* 10 iterations through each data pair, minimize error and optimize a, b and c
+* Probability for logistic regression is pretty impressive, almost perfect

 Notice:
 * Set appropriate "alpha" as learning rate so that a and b match gradually after each iteration
-* Already worked with the example in code but does not work for other data set -> maybe because of inappropriate "alpha"???
+* Linear Regression: already worked with the example in code but does not work for other data set -> maybe because of inappropriate "alpha"???